chromium/chromium/android_webview/docs/developer-ui.md

 Tapping the "Update" button located in the options menu will download new versions of the components if any are available.

+*** note
+**Note:** Updating components via the UI runs in "on-demand" or "user-visible" mode by default which may have [different behavior](https://crbug.com/1250837) from automated updates.
+To simulate the behaviour of the automated update service, on-demand updates can be turned off using the toggle provided below the Components Summary.
+***

 ![WebView components UI](images/webview_components_ui.png)

 ## More cool stuff